 The first step to ranking on Google is to create relevant, useful content.
 In order to break through the clutter and engage your reader, your content should align with what your users are searching for.
 To attract readers and show up in the SERPs, you need to write for the reader, not the search engine.

 Users go to Google in search of information.
-On any given day, over 63,000 searches are made per second.
+On any given day, over 8.5 billions searches are made.
 Most Google search queries are made by users looking for help, whether it’s an answer to a question or a solution to a problem.

 Your landing page should be optimized to answer your user’s questions or solve their problems.
 But how do you know what your user is looking for?